Skip advert

 Engines, performance and drive

-The faster Leon feels more focused than a Golf GTI, with no compromise in ride comfort, but lower-powered models aren’t that exciting
+The faster Leon feels more focused than rivals, with no compromise in ride comfort, but lower-powered models aren’t that exciting

-Cupra has done a fine job engineering a little individual character into the hotter Leons.
-Yes, these versions are closely related to the Volkswagen Golf GTI, with all riding on the VW Group’s latest MQB platform, but the Leon has a longer wheelbase, the brakes are supplied by Brembo and the Spanish performance brand has spent time fettling the Leon’s suspension to create a particularly engaging hot hatchback.
+Cupra has done a fine job engineering a little individual character into the hotter Leons, particularly the 2.0 TSI 300 version.
+Yes, the Cupra Leon is closely related to the Volkswagen Golf GTI, with all riding on the VW Group’s latest MQB platform, but the Leon has a longer wheelbase, and the Spanish performance brand has spent time fettling the Leon’s suspension to create a particularly engaging hot hatchback.
+There’s also a larger Brembo Performance brake option on all VZ3 Design Edition models, although it is a rather pricey upgrade at over £2,000.

-The light variable-ratio steering still provides decent feedback and you’ll enjoy the Leon’s ability to push through tight corners with ease, willing you to get on the power as the differential does its job.
+The light, variable-ratio steering, while not overly brimming with feedback, is very precise and loads up weight progressively in corners.
+When combined with the excellent grip levels, this means you’ll enjoy pushing the Leon through tight bends.
 Then there’s the straight-line speed - with next to no torque steer off the line, the 296bhp Leon is seriously quick and, overall, we found it to be a more complete car than its Volkswagen Golf GTI Clubsport rival - it’s that good.

 Advertisement - Article continues below